nimiq/developer-center/migration/faqs.md

 #### Can I log in to the Nimiq Wallet with the same Login File after the transition?

 Yes, you can.
 Since your data remains intact, your Login File will remain the same.
-In case you log out for any reason, you can easily log back in using the same file and 24 recovery words.
+If you log out for any reason, you can easily log back in using the same file and your password or the 24 recovery words.

 #### Do I need to be a miner to register as a validator?